João Costa (sport shooter)

 João Carlos Calvete Pereira da Costa (born 28 October 1964 in Luanda) is a Portuguese marksman who competed at the 2000, 2004, 2008, 2012 and 2016 Summer Olympic Games representing Portugal.

-Individual national champion more than 80 times and still active having started to shoot federated in 1992.
+Individual national champion more than 80 times and still active, having started to shoot federally in 1992.

 Initially athlete of A.N.1º de Maio and since 2013 athlete of SCP.

-Military by profession, João Costa is as an athlete, the greatest shooters ever in Portugal.
+Military by profession, João Costa is also a competitive shooter representing Portugal.

 Federated since 1992, he is a master in Air Pistol, 50 meter Pistol, Center Fire Pistol, Standard Pistol, 9mm War Pistol, 9mm Sport Pistol, Black Powder Pistol and Black Powder Revolver.

-João Costa won more than 80 national titles in the disciplines of Air Pistol (P10m), 50 meter Pistol (P50m), Center Fire Pistol (.32), Standard Pistol (.22), 9mm War Pistol and Black Powder Pistol, and obtained an endless number of national records in the same disciplines.
+João Costa won more than 80 national titles in the disciplines of Air Pistol (P10m), 50 meter Pistol (P50m), Center Fire Pistol (.32), Standard Pistol (.22), 9mm War Pistol and Black Powder Pistol, and obtained a large number of national records in the same disciplines.
 He is also a national record holder for teams in the modalities he practices.

-Having made his first international appearance in 1996, João Costa has more than 100 presences in major international events in the sport, with special emphasis on the presence in the Olympic Games:
+Having made his first international appearance in 1996, João Costa has more than 100 presences in major international events in the sport, with emphasis on the presence in the Olympic Games: